MYLOGIQ

 • Written Consent

-Our Proxy Proposals & Shareholder Engagement module contains data on shareholder proposal sponsors, vote outcomes, and topics.
+Our Proxy Proposals module contains data on shareholder proposal sponsors, activist investors, topics and subtopics, and vote outcomes.

 Data from proxy season filings is available in real-time, within minutes of disclosure to the SEC EDGAR database.

-They are organized by year, sponsor, vote outcome, and topic in our Proxy Proposals & Shareholder Engagement module.
+They are organized by topic, subtopic, year, sponsor, and vote outcome in our Proxy Proposals module.

 The database updates in real-time, within minutes of SEC EDGAR filings being completed.